shanewow/WaitFor.js/README.md

   //Then

-  //Call ready class to allow dependent code to initialize AFTER you have fully declared class methods and properties WaitFor.ready("Apple");
+  //Call ready method to allow dependent code to initialize AFTER you have fully declared class methods and properties WaitFor.ready("Apple");
 });
 ```